Bachelor of Education (Early Childhood Studies)

 Important course notes

-• ECU South West students can undertake a number of units on campus, however in order to complete the course students should be prepared to complete the remaining units online, or at ECU’s Joondalup campus.
+ECU South West students complete most units on campus, however in order to complete the course students should be prepared to complete some of the units online, or at ECU’s Joondalup campus.

-• The internship equips Pre-Service Teachers with the mastery and knowledge to lead their own classrooms.
-Pre-Service Teachers are placed in either classrooms or early learning settings where they will fulfil a diversity of roles, tasks and duties to provide a well-rounded experience of working as a teacher.
-Students will be required to attend the school or early learning setting for 4 days per week (8 hours each day) during term 3.
+The internship equips Pre-Service Teachers with the mastery and knowledge to lead their own classrooms.
+Pre-Service Teachers are placed in either classrooms or early learning settings where they fulfil a diversity of roles, tasks and duties and undertake a well-rounded experience working as a teacher.
+Students will be required to attend their chosen setting for 4 days per week (8 hours each day) during term 3.

 Attendance requirements